Win a ticket for the Do iOS Conference in Amsterdam Join here.

 print(blogPost.title) // Prints: "Optionals in Swift explained: 5 things you should know"

-Although this might give the impression that JSON parsing is really easy, it all comes down to the edge cases.
+Although this might give the impression that JSON parsing is easy, it all comes down to the edge cases.
 Luckily enough, Swift is capable enough to handle those as well.

 It’s not required to define each property